 Notes on the Geography of China: New Suzhou

-The gardens of Suzhou are to the city what Mission Dolores is to San Francisco or the Statue of Liberty to New York: culturally important and economically insignificant.
+The gardens of Suzhou are to the city what Mission Dolores is to San Francisco: culturally important and economically insignificant.
 Here, we look at the city in which Suzhou's residents actually live.
 It's changing incredibly fast: GDP per capita rose from 634 yuan in 1978 to 1,280 in 1984, 3,616 in 1990, 17,474 in 1996, 21,733 in 1998, and 35,733 in 2002.
 Here's another set of vertiginous numbers: foreign direct investment in Suzhou in 2001 totalled $3 billion, including $1.4 billion from Hong Kong, $1 billion from Taiwan, $600 million from Japan, and $53 million from Canada.
-Not bad for a city famous for classical gardens!
+Not bad for a city famous for classical gardens.

 (Statistics from Chen in Globalization and the Chinese City, ed. by Fulong Wu, 2006.)